 Whilst all of the above are good starting points to combat Imposter Syndrome, this is a deeply ingrained thought pattern usually powered by subconscious beliefs that aren’t easy to reverse.
 If you need help, advanced hypnotherapy is an effective and safe treatment to combat Imposter Syndrome or feelings of self doubt.

 With my help you can release the tension caused my Imposter Syndrome.
-I’ll help you develop a new respect for yourself and your skills, develop a more realistic view of your own accomplishments and enable you to feel more comfortable receiving criticism or praise.
+I’ll help you develop a new respect for yourself and your skills.
+Treatment will help in developing a realistic view of your own accomplishments.
+In addition, enabling you to receiving criticism or praise with more ease.
 Hypnotherapy will help you to tackle self doubt and accept all your strengths and weaknesses and become comfortable in your position and with yourself.
 It can relieve the constant feelings of anxiety that you may feel in relation to this issue.